sagemath/trac_to_gh/Issue 507.md

 # Issue 507: Bad error message when running a script

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/507

 Original creator: was